 - Green and sustainable: Climate-friendly hotels, organic eateries and sustainable transportation the world’s most liveable cities – Copenhagen has much to offer the eco-conscious traveller: www.visitcopenhagen.com/copenhagen/gastronomy/green-copenhagen

 - Clean water: Take a dip in the clean and swimmable harbour or enjoy a canal tour and experience the city from the waterside.
 Your Copenhagen cards allow you to sail the battery-powered bus 11, which runs in a circle around the city’s main attractions: www.copenhagencard.com/free-transport

-Copenhagen is a relatively small city with excellent public transportation, so travelers can cover most of the attractions and diverse neighborhoods over a weekend.
+Copenhagen is a relatively small city with excellent public transportation, so travellers can cover most of the attractions and diverse neighbourhoods over a weekend.
 For those interested in excursions outside the city, there are many options.
-Absorb wonderful art, architecture and sea views North of Copenhagen at Louisiana, one of Europe’s top modern art museums – or follow Shakespeare’s Hamlet to its setting, Kronborg Castle.
+Absorb wonderful art, architecture and sea views North of Copenhagen at Louisiana, one of Europe’s top modern art museums – or follows Shakespeare’s Hamlet to its setting, Kronborg Castle.

 - Louisiana Museum of Modern Art: The beautiful museum, Louisiana Museum of Modern Art, is located 40 kilometres north of Copenhagen and it has gained a reputation as a museum in touch with the zeitgeist of the contemporary art world.
 Besides the impressive permanent collection with over 3,000 works, the museum has 8-12 special exhibitions annually.
 See ‘events’ for further information: www.louisiana.dk